MengYunWang/Protocol-rsfmri-analysis/README.md

-# Learning notes of the rsfMRI
+# Learning notes about the rsfMRI

 [How to analyze the rs-fMRI](https://www.ohbmbrainmappingblog.com/blog/ohbm-ondemand-how-to-resting-state-fmri-analysis)